bmgk/PLCTIA.NetLibrary-documentation/docs/core/Struct.md

 title: Struct
 ---

-To define struct we need just inherit from DynamicStruct and decorate apprioprite attribute.
+To define a structure, we simply need to inherit from DynamicStruct and decorate the appropriate attribute.

 ``` cs
 public class Temp : DynamicStruct<LocalVariable>